-Test results will help show whether you have stomach cancer, and whether it has spread from the original site to other parts of the body.
-Working out how far the cancer has spread is called staging and it helps your health care team decide the best treatment for you.
+These tests help show whether you have stomach cancer and whether it has spread.
+Working out how far the cancer has spread is called staging.
+It helps your doctors recommend the best treatment for you.

 Learn more about:

-Generally, the earlier stomach cancer is diagnosed, the better the chances of successful treatment.
-If cancer is found after it has spread from the primary tumour site, the prognosis is not as good.
+Generally, the earlier stomach cancer is diagnosed, the better the outcome of treatment.
+If cancer is found after it has spread, it may not respond as well to treatment.

 Dr Spiro Raftopoulos, Gastroenterologist, Sir Charles Gairdner Hospital, WA; Peter Blyth, Consumer; Jeff Bull, Upper Gastrointestinal Cancer Nurse Consultant, Cancer Services, Southern Adelaide Local Health Network, SA; Mick Daws, Consumer; Dr Steven Leibman, Upper Gastrointestinal Surgeon, Royal North Shore Hospital, NSW; Prof Michael Michael, Medical Oncologist, Lower and Upper Gastrointestinal Oncology Service, and Co-Chair Neuroendocrine Unit, Peter MacCallum Cancer Centre, VIC; Dr Andrew Oar, Radiation Oncologist, Icon Cancer Centre, Gold Coast University Hospital, QLD; Rose Rocca, Senior Clinical Dietitian: Upper Gastrointestinal, Nutrition and Speech Pathology Department, Peter MacCallum Cancer Centre, VIC; Letchemi Valautha, Consumer; Lesley Woods, 13 11 20 Consultant, Cancer Council WA.